 Roughly medium heat — depending on how you use it.
 You could always adjust the heat level to your liking.
 I added some suggestions in the recipe notes.

-I’ve used it in recipes for my family and my kids protested when I made ground taco beef (I may have been a little heavy handed that night), but not when I used it in a grilled chicken marinade or in popcorn chicken breading.
+I’ve used it in recipes for my family and my kids protested when I made ground taco beef (I may have been a little heavy handed that night).

 Let me know what you think of this recipe!
 If you make it, tag me on social media so I can send you some love — #perrysplate or @perrysplate.